permakent/EnMorser/README.md

 # EnMorser
-Python tkinter touchscreen demo of Morse code sending and receiving with audio
+Python tkinter touchscreen demo of Morse code sending and receiving with audio.